-We are seeing several collaborations across the globe, for such creative solutions as refrigeration, water purification and description of the state of emergency response systems being built for EV batteries which have four life cycles in place.
+We are seeing several collaborations across the globe, for such creative solutions as refrigeration, water purification and emergency response systems being built for EV batteries which have four life cycles in place.

 Tesla's EOL process saw the avoidance of mining nearly 1,300 tons of nickel recycled, 80 tons of cobalt and some 400 tons of copper due to a closed recycling process.